 Occupy Older Siblings

 This is a great way to prevent baby from waking up prematurely (or from not being able to get to sleep).
 When it’s the baby’s naptime (see all my sample schedules here) I occupy the older kids.
-They may go outside, have independent play time, or even have some screen time if they haven’t been whining lately.

 In short, if you keep them busy they won’t go messing with the baby.
 If they are running wild and free (which I do encourage throughout the day) odds are baby won’t get to nap well.